Airport & Tourist Guide.

 you haven't got much time in London...

-between 4 - 10 hours for a flight connection...
+you have between 5 - 10 hours for a flight connection...

 not consider a